Door Bench

 As an Amazon Associate, I earn from qualifying purchases.

-2 half doorsOf course I scooped them up and hauled them home without really looking at them to find out that they had been ONE door ripped in half!
+Of course, I scooped them up and hauled them home without really looking at them to find out that they had been ONE door ripped in half!
 Heck, I could have done that with one of the many doors in my stash.
-I just fell in love with their size, color and hardware, hence the HIGH price I paid for them.
+I just fell in love with their size, color, and hardware, which is why I paid such a high price for them.

-cut door on compound sliding miter sawBecause they are about 16” I decided to use my sliding compound miter saw to cut them into the pieces I would need to make a door bench.
+Because they are about 16”, I decided to use my sliding compound miter saw to cut them into the pieces I would need to make a door bench.
 My Rockwell jaw stand came in handy to support the door while I was cutting it.

-cutting door on miter sawI could have moved the fence out of the way allowing me to cut the full width of the door, but I chose to leave the fence in place, cut as much as I could and then flip it over.
+I could have moved the fence out of the way, allowing me to cut the full width of the door, but I chose to leave the fence in place, cut as much as I could, and then flip it over.

-trim door on table sawOne of the half doors was not cut very straight, so I used the table saw to straighten it out.
+One of the half doors wasn’t cut very straight, so I used the table saw to straighten it.

-pocket hole screwsI sorted through my screws and decided to use those extra long pocket hole screws for as much as the construction as I can.
+I sorted through my screws and decided to use the extra-long pocket hole screws for as much of the construction as possible.

 FULL disclosure!
-My mind (thoughts) drifted and I cut the second 1/2 door in the wrong place.
-I pondered what to do, and decided that I couldn’t use it for the “seat”, but if I repaired it properly I could use it for the back of the bench.
-Enter some Gorilla Wood Glue and my Kreg Jig and pocket hole screws.
+My mind (thoughts) drifted, and I cut the second 1/2 door in the wrong place.
+I pondered what to do and decided that I couldn’t use it for the “seat”, but if I repaired it properly, I could use it for the back of the bench.
+Enter some Gorilla Wood Glue and my Kreg Jig and pocket-hole screws.

-would you know it was an oopsThis is the design stage of the door bench.
-Laying it on it’s back on the driveway seemed like the easiest way to get my measurements right.
+This is the design stage of the door bench.
+Lying it on its back on the driveway seemed like the easiest way to get my measurements right.
 The red arrow points to the accidental cut I made.

 The Kreg Jig is in place to drill the pocket holes to secure the back of the bench to the sides.

-slanted back door benchThese are the holes I drilled in the above picture.
-Notice that the back is at a slight slant, making the bench more comfortable to sit on.
+These are the holes I drilled in the above picture.
+Notice that the back is slightly slanted, making the bench more comfortable to sit on.

-rustic door benchEven with the “oops” the bench went together very quickly.
-I could have called it done here, and maybe you will think I should have.
+Even with the “oops,” the bench went together very quickly.
+I could have called it done here, and maybe you would have thought I should.

-before and after moldingI had some molding in the garage and cut it to fit around the bottom of the bench (left).Next, I did the same thing for the right side.
+I had some molding in the garage and cut it to fit around the bottom of the bench (left).
+Next, I did the same thing for the right side.
 Then I thought it needed a little something more.

-notch door bench armrestsScrap 1×4’s were notched out to fit the back of the bench to make armrests.
+Scrap 1×4’s were notched out to fit the back of the bench to make armrests.

-fitting armrest on door benchWhile doing the dry fit with the armrest I decided that it was a little too wide.
+While doing the dry fit with the armrest, I decided that it was a little too wide.

-door bench arm restI prefer to round over the edges to give the armrest a more “worn in” look.
+I prefer to round over the edges to give the armrest a more “worn-in” look.

 Time to paint